Brad Ausmus: Houston Astros (2001–08)

+In December 2000, the Tigers traded Ausmus, Doug Brocail, and Nelson Cruz to the Houston Astros for Roger Cedeño, Chris Holt, and Mitch Meluskey.

-In November 2003, he signed as a free agent with the Astros, and Ausmus did the same in December 2005.
+In November 2003, he re-signed as a free agent with the Astros.
 In 2004, he batted .308 against left-handers, and .364 in situations that were "late and close" (in the seventh inning or later, with the score tied or the tying run on base, at the plate, or on deck).
 In 2005, he had more walks (51) than strikeouts (48).
 He batted .304 with two out and runners in scoring position.
+He resigned with the Astros in December 2005.

 In 2006, Ausmus hit .230 and set a career high with nine sacrifice hits.
 In Game 4 of the 2005 National League Division Series against the Atlanta Braves, Ausmus homered with two outs in the bottom of the ninth inning to tie the game at 6–6 and send it to extra innings; the Astros went on to win in the 18th inning, in what was the longest postseason game in history.
 Ausmus caught 15 innings, and played 3 innings at first base.

 In 2007, Ausmus batted .235, but was tied for second among all National League catchers with six stolen bases.
 He recorded his 100th career stolen base on July 27, becoming the 21st catcher all time to record that many steals.

 Ausmus, lauded for his baseball smarts and highly regarded by teammates, was widely considered managerial material once his playing career ended.

 Ausmus won the 2007 Darryl Kile Award "for integrity and courage", presented annually by local chapters of the Baseball Writers' Association of America (BBWAA) to players on the Astros and St. Louis Cardinals.
 In October 2007, Ausmus accepted a one-year, $2 million (plus incentives based on playing time) contract.
 The Astros planned for Ausmus to play on a part-time basis and mentor J. R. Towles, who would catch the majority of the games.
 Were Towles to struggle, however, the Astros were prepared to turn to Ausmus.